Daya (singer)

-Grace Martine Tandon (born October 24, 1998), known professionally as Daya (stylized DΛYΛ; pronounced /ˈdeɪ.ə/), is an American singer and songwriter from Mt.
+Grace Martine Tandon (born October 24, 1998), known professionally as Daya (stylized DΛYΛ; pronounced /ˈdeɪ.ə/), is an American singer and songwriter from the Pittsburgh suburb of Mt.
 Lebanon, Pennsylvania.
 She released her self-titled debut extended play (EP), Daya, on September 4, 2015.
 The album includes the song "Hide Away," which peaked at number 23 on the Billboard Hot 100.
 She released her debut studio album Sit Still, Look Pretty on October 7, 2016.
 She is currently signed to ONErpm.
 The Chainsmokers' "Don't Let Me Down", for which she provided vocals, was a worldwide top-ten song and became one of the best-selling singles of all time.

 Early life

-Grace Martine Tandon was born on October 24, 1998 in Pittsburgh, and grew up in the suburb of Mt.
+Grace Martine Tandon was born on October 24, 1998, in Pittsburgh, and grew up in the suburb of Mt.
 Lebanon, Pennsylvania.
 Her paternal grandfather was a Punjabi Indian immigrant from Delhi, India.
 She has four siblings, Lou, Mariana, Celia, and Avery.
 Her stage name Daya (/sa/) is the Sanskrit word for "compassion" or "kindness".
 She attended grade school at St. Bernard School and later graduated from Mt.
 Lebanon High School.
 At the age of three, Daya began to learn the piano, and started jazz piano at the age of 11.
 By this time, she had also learned to play the guitar, ukulele, saxophone, and flute.
 Daya also spent a summer studying songwriting at Interlochen Arts Camp.

 At 11, Daya enrolled as a student at the Accelerando Music Conservatory, owned by Christina Chirumbolo, in Pittsburgh.
 There, she met songwriter and producer Gino Barletta, a colleague of Chirumbolo who visited the school as a lecturer.
 Chirumbolo and Barletta founded INSIDE ACCESS, a music camp where the two worked with Daya and eventually invited her to Los Angeles in February 2015 to work on original material.